jeffotoni/liveapache/README.md

 ```

-There are 2 ways to send emails sendmail and sendmailaws, one is by using the mail from the aws cli package to install http://docs.aws.amazon.com/cli/latest/userguide/installing.html to know more about aws ses http: // docs .aws.amazon.com/cli/ latest / reference / ses / send-email.html
+There are 2 ways to send emails sendmail and sendmailaws, one is by using the mail from the aws cli package to install http://docs.aws.amazon.com/cli/latest/userguide/installing.html to know more about aws ses http://docs.aws.amazon.com/cli/latest/reference/ses/send-email.html

 By default mail is enabled